fossas/fossa-cli/docs/features/vendored-dependencies.md

   version: 3.4.16 # revision will be set to the MD5 hash of the filepath if left unspecified.
 ```

+The path to a vendored dependency can either be a path to an archive or a path to a directory.

+If it is a path to an archive, then we recursively unarchive and scan the archive.
+If it is a directory, then we scan the directory and recursively unarchive and scan any archives contained in the directory.

 We also support json-formatted dependencies:

 ```json